Facebook ad metrics you need to track

 Impressions and frequency in Facebook ad metrics

-A smart strategy would be to vary your targeting or creativity to avoid having the same individuals view your ad too frequently, which can leave the audience jaded.
+A smart strategy is to vary your targeting or creativity to avoid having the same individuals view your ad too frequently, which can leave the audience jaded.

 4. Cost per conversion

-The primary objective of a social media marketing plan is conversions.
+Conversions are the primary objective of a social media marketing strategy.
 No matter how well the other Facebook KPI examples we’ve highlighted are doing, you want your viewers to take a certain action, and if conversions don’t occur, you won’t see a positive return on investment.
 Examine several placements to determine your increase in CPC and CTR.
 The lower CPC may, however, have a higher cost-per-conversion since this traffic may convert at a lesser rate depending on the placement of the advertisement.
 It is possible for the right column to initially have a lower CPC yet ultimately have a higher cost-per-conversion.

 Determine which fusion of metrics produces the most relevant outcomes by differentiating ad placements, calculating each KPI, and drawing that conclusion.